The CareDriver connection

 “I’m a CareDriver in the Inland Empire in California, and I love it.
-Being able to do this to help parents like myself, seeing new faces as well as the same faces.
+I love being able to help parents like myself, and I enjoy seeing new faces as well as the same faces.
 It’s like they’re my own!
 I love bonding with them and getting to know them.”

 “Being able to have a good conversation with my Riders is a delight.
 I recently drove one of my regular Riders, and we had a great conversation about the books we like to read and our experiences traveling.”

 “I love being a CareDriver!
 I really enjoy being able to connect with the Riders, and I hope to be a bright spot in their day.
 I have driven all kinds of Riders ranging from young children going to school to the elderly going to doctor’s appointments.
 Sometimes it’s heartbreaking, and other times it is truly inspirational.”

 “I’ve grown to love a few of my regular Riders.
 I would go get them for free if I had to!”